 Black Chairs and Brown Wooden Tables

-However, many types of office chairs are available today to cater to different preferences and tastes.
+However, many office chairs are available today for different preferences and tastes.
 So, to give you an overview of the major types of office chairs, we scoured the market and listed them below.

 1. Big and Tall Chairs